edsoncelio/edsoncelio/README.md

 ### More about me...
 * 🌱  I’m currently learning **Go**
 * 🌱  I’m currently learning about policy as code with **Open Policy Agent**
+* I love to talk about Formula 1 things